AstunTechnology/ssdidocs/docs/UserDoc_Chap7_Elements.rst

 :Guidance:
 	This element comprises two sub-elements:

-	**1|** Quality Scope- records the scope that the below report refers to
+	**1|** Quality Scope - the specific data to which the data quality information applies.

-	**2|** Conformity- the product specification being assessed against
+	**2|** Conformity - the product specification being assessed against

 	At least one data quality element must be scoped to the entire data set or series that the metadata refers to.
 Other quality measures, for example relating to specific feature types may be provided in addition.
-To add additional Data Quality elements, switch to advanced editing view and the Quality Tab, and add a new Data Quality info element using the plus button at the base of the page.
+To add additional Data Quality elements, `switch to advanced view <UserDoc_Chap6_Edit.html#changing-the-editing-view>`__ and click the |button_edit_plus| button at the base of the page.

 Data quality - Conformity